antares-codes/etl-val-node/README.md

      unzip chains.zip
      ```

-     NOTE: This file is 1.6 GB, download time may differ depending on your server performance and connection.
-The snapshot file is located on my personal MEGA paying account for better download performance speed.
+     NOTE: This file is 1.6 GB, download time may differ depending on your server performance and connection (usually under 30 seconds) this will save you 3+ hours of sync.
+The snapshot file is located on my personal high-speed space Digital Ocean paying account for better download performance speed.

 13. Start your node.